twschool-full-stack-bootcamp/vue-router-practice-admin/README.md

 # vue-router-practice-admin

 ## Requirement
-- Please forked this repo for practice
+- Please forked this repo for practice, We have put some components and used admin home page as demonstration
-- Implement router by mockup
+- Implement routes according to mockup

 ## Mockup